Florence Harding: Style and political influence

-Reliance on Madame Marcia, investigation of Warren's lovers

 Florence worked to protect the image of herself and Warren, concealing his drinking, womanizing, and corruption in the cabinet.
 She insisted on being beside him and once told him to get back to work when he was golfing.
 She was concerned as to her husband's personal safety, partially because of Madame Marcia's prediction of his early demise.
 Despite the fact there were no public revelations of her meeting with the psychic since the 1920 campaign, the consultations continued in earnest, and Marcia was even invited to the White House.
 Florence relied on astrology to determine Warren's personal schedule, a fact that became known to many in his inner circle.
 She also feared his susceptibility to blackmail since the Carrie Phillips debacle.
 After returning from Japan in 1921, Phillips visited Warren at the White House, much to the chagrin of Florence.
 Several other women also received money from the President, and Florence employed Gaston Means to spy on Nan Britton to steal her love letters.

 A trip to Alaska which Florence eagerly anticipated was planned for the summer of 1921 but had to be postponed in lieu of the work obligations.
 Instead, the Hardings took a cruise through New England and periodical motor trips.
 Florence developed a thrill for fast driving, nearly having an accident at fifty miles an hour when her car veered toward a telephone pole.
 The Budget Bureau director criticized her for this, which she simply shrugged off.
 She was an avid theatergoer, particularly comedies and musicals.
 Warren, on the other hand, preferred to watch strippers.